-On behalf of Saint John’s Seminary, The Very Rev. Stephen E. Salocks, ‘80, Rector, invites the clergy of New England (priests and deacons) on Thursday, July 21 for a one-day conference on “Vulnerable Persons in Canon Law and Pastoral Ministry.”
+On behalf of Saint John’s Seminary, The Very Rev. Stephen E. Salocks, ‘80, Rector, invites the clergy of New England (priests and deacons) along with parish Pastoral Associates and lay Canon Lawyers on Thursday, July 21 for a one-day conference on “Vulnerable Persons in Canon Law and Pastoral Ministry.”
 Through presentations, working groups, and informal conversation, attendees will develop a clearer understanding of who “vulnerable persons” are and what strategies best help priests to serve them.

 Included in the conference fee are the following:

 - Three presentations, including a keynote address by the Most Reverend Mark O’Connell, JCD, Auxiliary Bishop of Boston

 - Working groups to discuss specific pastoral practices

 Registration is open, to register, click the button below.

 - Welcome and Introduction: 9:30am

 - Lunch: 12:15pm